Immortal (Lorna Shore album)

 Immortal is the third studio album by the American deathcore band Lorna Shore.
 It was released on January 31, 2020 through Century Media Records and was produced by Josh Schroeder.
 The album is the band's first studio release with the label.
 It is also their first studio release to not feature longtime vocalist Tom Barber, who left the band to join Chelsea Grin.
-It is the band's only studio album to feature vocalist CJ McCreery (originally of Pennsylvania-based act Signs of the Swarm), who joined the band in 2018 and was fired in December 2019, a month before the album's release date.
+It is the band's only studio album to feature vocalist CJ McCreery (originally of Pennsylvania-based act Signs of the Swarm, now vocalist of Immortal Disfigurement), who joined the band in 2018 and was fired in December 2019, a month before the album's release date.

 Background and promotion

 Longtime vocalist Tom Barber confirmed that he had left Lorna Shore in April 2018 to join Chelsea Grin as their vocalist, replacing Alex Koehler, who departed earlier in the year.
 Lorna Shore issued a statement, assuring their fanbase that they would continue without Barber.
 CJ McCreery of Pittsburgh-based deathcore band Signs of the Swarm was subsequently announced as his replacement after being rumored for some time.
 After McCreery joined Lorna Shore, the band released two singles, titled "This Is Hell" and "Darkest Spawn".
 The band joined the Summer Slaughter Tour supporting Cattle Decapitation, Carnifex, The Faceless, and several others.
 In early October, Lorna Shore announced their signing with Century Media Records along with the announcement of the album.
 The band supported Fit for an Autopsy and Rivers of Nihil that fall.

 On December 23, 2019, the band abruptly fired McCreery after a Weinstein effect-style string of allegations involving alleged sexual abuse occurred in his name.
 The allegations began when an ex-lover of McCreery began posting stories and screenshots of text messages detailing abusive-like behavior that allegedly occurred within a 4-year relationship.
-Following this some other parties also began to accuse McCreery of similar misconduct.
+Following this, some other parties also began to accuse McCreery of similar misconduct.
 A week and a half later, the band announced the cancellation of an upcoming tour in Asia and that the album (which was developed with McCreery on vocals) would be delayed.
 However, these claims were later retracted as it was revealed some time later that the album would be released on the originally planned date of January 31.